Improved Massively Parallel Computation Algorithms for MIS, Matching, and Vertex Cover: Matching and Vertex Cover, Simple Approximations

-\item[(2)] Even in the very first iteration (or more generally even if there is no bad vertex in $\NAlocal(v, t)$), the set $\NAlocal(v, t)$ is a random sample of $\NAideal(v, t)$ and hence $|\NAlocal(v, t)|$ might deviate from its expectation $|\NAideal(v, t)| / \machines$. \end{itemize} Furthermore, in our analysis, we assume that at the beginning of each phase $\MPCsimul$ and $\LocalRand$ start from the same fractional matching.
-Namely, we compare $\MPCsimul$ to the behavior of $\LocalRand$ assuming that initially $x$ equals $\xMPC$, for the value of $\xMPC$ at the beginning of a given phase.
+\item[(2)] Even in the very first iteration, or more generally even if there is no bad vertex in $\NAlocal(v, t)$, the set $\NAlocal(v, t)$ is \emph{a random} sample of $\NAideal(v, t)$.
+Hence, $|\NAlocal(v, t)|$ deviates from its expectation $|\NAideal(v, t)| / \machines$, contributing to the mentioned difference. \end{itemize} In our analysis, we assume that at the beginning of each phase $\MPCsimul$ and $\LocalRand$ start from the same fractional matching.
+Namely, we compare $\MPCsimul$ to the behavior of $\LocalRand$ letting the initial $x$ equal $\xMPC$, for the value of $\xMPC$ at the beginning of a given phase.
 Since we ensure that $\xMPC$ is at the beginning of a phase always a valid fractional matching, $\LocalRand$ in our approach will also maintain a valid fractional matching.

 Also, we assume that the thresholds, i.e., $\cT_{v, t}$ for each $v \in V$ and each iteration $t$, are the same for both $\MPCsimul$ and $\LocalRand$.
 Note that the latter algorithm is only a hypothetical one, whose purpose is to compare our simulation to a process that constructs a fractional matching, so this assumption is made without loss of generality.